jbanmol/23f1001015_git_challenge_lab/README.md

 # 23f1001015_git_challenge_lab

-This project is a simple of the IIT Madras BS DE Git/GitHub Challenge Lab.
+This project is a simple of the IIT Madras BS Git/GitHub Challenge Lab.

 ## Features